janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 ## Motivation

-The ultimate goal of the feature is to support the use cases of the users when they want to expose their applications via a single IP address but different L4 protocols on a cloud provided load balancer.
+The ultimate goal of this feature is to support users that want to expose their applications via a single IP address but different L4 protocols with a cloud provided load-balancer.
-The following issue and PR shows the interest of the users in this feature: https://github.com/kubernetes/kubernetes/issues/23880 https://github.com/kubernetes/kubernetes/pull/75831
+The following issue and PR shows considerable interest from users that would benefit from this feature: https://github.com/kubernetes/kubernetes/issues/23880 https://github.com/kubernetes/kubernetes/pull/75831